sourcegraph/scip-java/README.md

 ```

 2. Run `./gradlew generatePomFileForSourcegraphPublication`
-3. You should now see a number of `pom.xml` files throughout the project
+3. You should now see a `pom.xml` file for each `build.gradle` throughout the project

 **Step 2** Generate an LSIF dump: